SARAH-GAKII/sarah-gakii.github.io/projects/a-stochastic-version-of-a-competing-sp.mdecies-model.md

 ---

-# A Stochastic Version of a Competing Species Model
+# A Stochastic Version of a Competing Species Model {#a-stochastic-version-of-a-competing-species-model}

 During the Mfano Africa – Oxford Mathematics Virtual Mentorship Programme (2022), I completed a mini research project under the mentorship of Dr. Robert A. McDonald, exploring mathematical models of species competition.